Features of the Curriculum

 Greater Range of Courses with Japanese Language Proficiency

 This is a bilingual global education program with both English and Japanese as common languages.
-Depending on your Japanese language proficiency, you will learn Japanese language from your first year.
+Depending on their Japanese language proficiency, students learn Japanese from their first year.
 Japanese language courses are offered from beginner to advanced (JLPT N1) level.
-Once you reach the required Japanese language level, you will be able to take courses and seminars in Japanese in the College of Urban Science’s Department of Urban & Social Collaboration in addition to program courses in English.
+Once students reach the required Japanese language level, they can take courses and seminars in Japanese in the College of Urban Sciences’ Department of Urban & Social Collaboration, in addition to program courses in English.

 Three Requirements for Graduation

-Students in YOKOHAMA Socrates Program will be awarded a Bachelor of Arts degree from the College of Urban Science at the time of graduation.
-To graduate from the program, you must meet the following three requirements.
+Students in the YOKOHAMA Socrates Program are awarded a Bachelor of Arts degree from the College of Urban Sciences at the time of graduation.
+To graduate from the program, students must meet the following three requirements.
 Please also note that the minimum period required for graduation from the program is four years.

 Curriculum Image